vrtulspud/chowdown/_recipes/split_pea_soup_with_rosemary.md

 **Source:** ?

 This is a unique and tasty variation of split pea soup.
 Hearty enough for dinner, it also keeps well in the refrigerator.
 Try serving it with whole-grain bread.
+Yield: 6 servings (serving size: about 1 cup soup, 2 teaspoons sour cream and 1/2 teaspoon parsley).